Cloud Vulnerability DB

 A community-led vulnerabilities database

 A memory leak vulnerability was discovered in radare2 versions 5.9.8 and earlier, specifically in the function bochs_open.
-The vulnerability was assigned CVE-2025-60361 and was publicly disclosed on October 17, 2025 (NVD).
+The vulnerability was assigned CVE-2025-60361 and was publicly disclosed on October 17, 2025.
+The issue affects the radare2 software, which is a reverse engineering framework (NVD, Ubuntu).

-The vulnerability is classified as a memory leak (CWE-401: Missing Release of Memory after Effective Lifetime).
-It has been assigned a CVSS v3.1 base score of 3.3 (Low) with the following vector: CVSS:3.1/AV:L/AC:L/PR:L/UI:N/S:U/C:N/I:N/A:L. This indicates that the vulnerability requires local access, low attack complexity, low privileges, and no user interaction to exploit (NVD, Ubuntu).
+The vulnerability has been assigned a CVSS v3.1 base score of 3.3 (Low severity) with the following vector: CVSS:3.1/AV:L/AC:L/PR:L/UI:N/S:U/C:N/I:N/A:L. The vulnerability is classified as CWE-401 (Missing Release of Memory after Effective Lifetime).
+The issue requires local access, low attack complexity, and low privileges to exploit (NVD, Ubuntu).

 Source: This report was generated using AI